 Church of St. Mary in Tenby was erected in the 13th century, and in the fifteenth century, significantly expanded.
 The main conservation work was undertaken in 1855-1869, and then at the turn of the 19th and 20th centuries.
 These included, among other, the replacement of windows and fittings inside the church, and the addition of the northern porch and sacristy.

-The church from the beginning of the 13th century probably consisted of a rectangular nave, chancel and a narrow southern nave.
-At the end of the thirteenth century, unusually, because on the south side of the chancel, a tower was added.
-On the southern and northern side of the church there were chapels at the time, set like transepts.
+The church from the beginning of the 13th century probably consisted of a rectangular nave, a chancel and a narrow southern aisle.
+At the end of the thirteenth century, an unusual tower was added to the southern side of the presbytery.
+On the south and north sides of the church there were chapels at that time, arranged like transepts.

-The main reconstruction from the 15th century began with the northern nave and the chapel on the western side of the tower and the south-eastern chapel along the chancel.
-Around 1450, a south-western chapel was built along the southern nave.
-At that time, the choir received higher walls and a crypt, and was extended towards the east.
-The chancel had a chapel in the loft on the west side, lit by clerestorium windows.
-This is explained by the height of the presbytery and the low level of the northern nave of the chancel.
+The main rebuilding from the 15th century began at the beginning of the century with the erection of the northern aisle and the chapel on the west side of the tower and the south-eastern chapel along the presbytery, opened to the interior with two arcades.
+Around 1450, the choir received higher walls and a crypt and was extended to the east.
+The chancel also had a chapel in the attic on the west side, lit by the windows of the clerestory (this explains the high height of the presbytery and the low level of the later northern chapel at the presbytery).

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.